Fujifilm X-T4 Comparison Review

 The Fujifilm X-T4 is a mirrorless interchangeable lens camera that was officially introduced in February 2020 and is equipped with an APS-C sensor.
 It offers a resolution of 26 megapixel.

 Is the Fujifilm X-T4 a good camera?
-The X-T4 has a Camera Elo of 3303.
-This very strong rating puts it among the elite group of camera grand masters.
-The X-T4 ranks among the top 10 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (APS cameras), the X-T4 also ranks among the top 10 percent.
+The X-T4 has a Camera Elo of 2869.
+This rating puts the X-T4 among the top 30 percent of all mirrorless interchangeable lens cameras.
+In terms of its sensor size category (APS cameras), the X-T4 ranks among the top 10 percent.

 |Mirrorless system camera|